 Other Transport Options:

 Or you can use a shared bus service like Interbus.
-They cost around $50 per person to go from Alajuela (SJO) to la Fortuna.
-Keep in mind that if you have 4 people the cost for a shared can service is the same as a private driver and actually becomes cheaper with groups of 5 or more people.
+They cost around $55 per person to go from Alajuela (SJO) to la Fortuna.
+Keep in mind that if you have 4 people the cost for a shared van service is actually more than a private driver and becomes even cheaper with groups of 5 or more people.
 We do NOT recommend taking the public bus!
 It will waste up to a day of your vacation and can be very hot and trying.
 Plus there is a fair degree of theft on them.

 Transportation Cancellation Policy:

 – If notice of cancellation is given 24 hours prior arrival, a full refund is given

 – If notice of cancellation is given prior to the driver’s departure (drive time plus an additional 2 hours), a 50% refund is given

 – If notice of cancellation is given after the driver’s departure, there is no refund

 We understand that flight delays are possible.
 There is no charge for the first 2 hours the driver waits, each additional hour is $20 per hour.